yliu1268/cast-workflows/targetedTR/README.md

 ### Additional optional inputs:

 * `Boolean infer_samps_from_file`: If set to `true`, use the BAM/CRAM filenames to infer sample names rather than relying on the read group tag.
 Set to true for UKB.
-* `Float sleep_constant`: To avoid launching too many jobs at once, HipSTR jobs can sleep for a bit before running.
+* `Float sleep_const`: To avoid launching too many jobs at once, HipSTR jobs can sleep for a bit before running.
 The number of seconds to sleep for each batch is set to `sleep_constant*batch_num`.
-If `sleep_constant` is 0, jobs will not sleep.
+If `sleep_const` is 0, jobs will not sleep.

 ## WDL Outputs